Branding Solutions Terms And Conditions

 rights to the Customer.

-10.3 All Supplier Materials are the exclusive property of
+10.3 All Supplier Materials are the exclusive property of the Supplier.

 11. CONFIDENTIALITY

-A party (Receiving Party) shall keep in strict confidence all
+A party (Receiving Party) shall keep in strict confidence all technical or commercial

-technical or commercial know-how, specifications, inventions, processes or initiatives
+know-how, specifications, inventions, processes or initiatives which are of a confidential

-which are of a confidential nature and have been disclosed to the Receiving Party
+nature and have been disclosed to the Receiving Party by the other party (Disclosing

-by the other party (Disclosing Party), its employees, agents or subcontractors,
+Party), its employees, agents or subcontractors, and any other confidential information

-or its products or its services which the Receiving Party may obtain.
-The Receiving
+the Receiving Party may obtain.
+The Receiving Party shall restrict disclosure of

-Party shall restrict disclosure of such confidential information to such of its
+such confidential information to such of its employees, agents or subcontractors

-employees, agents or subcontractors as need to know it for the purpose of discharging
+as need to know it for the purpose of discharging the Receiving Party’s obligations

-the Receiving Party’s obligations under the Contract, and shall ensure that such
+under the Contract, and shall ensure that such employees, agents or subcontractors

-employees, agents or subcontractors are subject to obligations of confidentiality
+are subject to obligations of confidentiality corresponding to those which bind

-corresponding to those which bind the Receiving Party.
-This clause 11 shall survive
+the Receiving Party.
+This clause 11 shall survive termination of the Contract.

 12. LIMITATION OF LIABILITY:

-THE CUSTOMER’S ATTENTION IS PARTICULARLY DRAWN TO THIS
+THE CUSTOMER’S ATTENTION IS PARTICULARLY DRAWN TO THIS CLAUSE

 12.1 Nothing in these Conditions shall limit or exclude the Supplier’s liability